The cease-fire expired at midnight Monday

-The fragile cease-fire expired at midnight Monday -- hours after Poroshenko spoke by phone with Russian President Vladimir Putin, German Chancellor Angela Merkel and French President Francois Hollande.
+The fragile cease-fire expired at midnight Monday, hours after Poroshenko spoke by phone with Russian President Vladimir Putin, German Chancellor Angela Merkel and French President Francois Hollande.
 Poroshenko also talked on the phone with U.S. Secretary of State John Kerry.

 The crisis has its roots in former President Viktor Yanukovych’s decision to shun a European Union Association Agreement last year and work with Russia instead.
 The move unleashed deadly strife that led to Yanukovych’s ouster, Ukraine’s loss of Crimea and a pro-Russia separatist rebellion.